Trump administration's Cuba restrictions seen as drag on its economy

 But critics say their ultimate goal is to bring down the Cuban government.
 They say this is more of the same policy that has been directed toward Cuba over the past 60 years and that has failed to bring any change.

-“I don’t know of any economic embargo that has brought down a totalitarian regime,” said Andy Gomez, a former provost at the University of Miami.
+“I don’t know of any economic embargo that has brought down a totalitarian regime,” said Andy Gomez, a former dean at the University of Miami and expert on Cuba.

+Gomez thinks the administration was previously cautious about fully implementing the Helms-Burton law because the Cuban-American community in Miami has changed drastically, with the majority having arrived after 1990.

+“That is important because those are the ones that have family and friends on the island, travel there often, and financially support them on a regular basis,” said Gomez.

 But proponents of the law say it is not the same because the Helms-Burton law has never been fully implemented.